sverrisson/com.movies/README.md

 6. Adjust the browser window to the size 1920 x 1080 and the arrow keys to navigate and return to select.

-## Game Play

-### One point for selecting the right Movie for the Actor and -3 points if the wrong Movie is selected

 ## Developing the App

 ### The following are left to be done as this is a WIP

 - Testing, Lightning recommends the Jest framework.
 - Accessibility.
-- Internationalisation with de, fr, it.
+- Internationalization with de, fr, it.
 - Seperate the game play more from the UI.
 - Experiment with mouse and touch.
 - Let the user know if JS is turned off.